tinesoft/nxrocks/packages/nx-spring-boot/README.md

 nx clean your-boot-app
 ```

-## Compatibility matrix with Nx
+## Compatibility with Nx

 Every Nx plugin relies on the underlying Nx Workspace it runs on.
-This table provides the compatibility matrix between major versions of Nx workspace and this plugin/
+This table provides the compatibility matrix between major versions of Nx workspace and this plugin

 | Plugin Version | Nx Workspace version
 | -------------- | --------------------